tenable/access-undenied-aws/README.md

   }
 }
 ```
-This output, for example, tells us that access was denied because an identity-based policy
+This output for example, tells us that access was denied because of there is no
-is missing an `Allow` statement.
+`Allow` statement in an identity-based policy.
 To  remediate, we should attach to the IAM role
 `arn:aws:iam::123456789012:role/MyRole` the policy:
 ```json